 Do Medicare Advantage Plans Cover Pre Existing Conditions?

 Yes, Medicare Advantage plans will cover pre-existing conditions.
-The only health questions on the application are regarding End-Stage Renal Disease.
-ESRD is the only chronic condition that can get you denied a Medicare Advantage plan.
 This is one of the features that attract beneficiaries to Advantage plans.
-However, they don’t consider all the out of pocket costs you have to pay when you go to the doctor.
-Those with a chronic condition will get better long term benefits with a Medigap plan.
+However, they don’t consider all the out-of-pocket costs you have to pay when you go to the doctor.
+Those with a chronic condition will get better long-term benefits with a Medigap plan.